Filtering methods

 A is a saved view of a worksheet with applied filters.

-A is a specific type of budget with pre-applied filters that restrict the data within it.
-You can apply the filter to the whole budget or a level within the budget.
+A is a specific type of budget with pre-applied dimension filters that restrict the data within it.
+You can apply the filter to the whole budget (using dimensions not present in the budget) or a dimension level within the budget.

 The directly from your budget or forecast is technically another way to filter the data.
 This method is particularly useful when certain items are no longer relevant to your financial planning.
 By deleting these items, you effectively filter them out from your budget, ensuring that only pertinent data remains.